krestkrest/word-of-wisdom/README.md

 ## Word of wisdom

 Simple “Word of Wisdom” TCP-server implementation.
-• TCP server should be protected from DDOS attacks with the [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used.
+• TCP is protected from DDOS attacks with the [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol with SHA-1 HashCash is used.
-• The choice of the POW algorithm should be explained.
-• After Proof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes.
+• After Proof Of Work verification, server sends one of the quotes from the configured file with quotes.
-• Docker file should be provided both for the server and for the client that solves the POW challenge
+• Docker files are provided both for the server and for the client that solves the POW challenge

+## Build
+- make docker-build

+## Run
+- docker run pow-server
+- docker run -it pow-client (pow-client CLI command will be available)